 Server Virtualization is the process of presenting a logical grouping or subset of computing resources so that they can be accessed in ways that give benefits over the original configuration.
 This new virtual view of the resources is not restricted by the implementation, geographic location or the physical configuration of underlying resources.
 Commonly virtualized resources include computing power and data storage.

-To find out how a simple, open and smart network accelerates the deployment and delivery of applications, read the Whitepaper on network virtualization best practices.
-Find out how to transform and bridge the virtual and physical network.
+Learn how a simple, open and smart network can help with accelerating the deployment and delivery of applications.
+This Whitepaper on Network Virtualization best practices explains how to transform and bridge the virtual and physical networks.

-To learn how to improve business agility and service delivery via an open, agile network, get our eBook on virtualization.
-Find out how to bridge the physical and virtual worlds and simplify connections across multiple data centers.
+Get our eBook on Virtualization and learn how you can improve business agility and service delivery via an open, agile network architecture.
+This eBook explains how to bridge the physical and virtual worlds and simplify connections across multiple data centers.

 Understanding new data center developments and how they can help you better serve your end users and driver operational efficiencies is an essential step in identifying the right colocation provider, so read this whitepaper today.

 The term “Big Data” has become virtually synonymous with “schema on read” unstructured data analysis and handling techniques like Hadoop.
 These “schema on read” techniques have been most famously exploited on relatively ephemeral human-readable data like retail trends, twitter sentiment, social network mining, log files, etc.